Publius Quinctilius Varus

-Publius Quinctilius Varus (Cremona, 46 BC – Teutoburg Forest, AD 9) was a Roman general and politician under the first Roman emperor Augustus.
-Varus is generally remembered for having lost three Roman legions when ambushed by Germanic tribes led by Arminius in the Battle of the Teutoburg Forest, whereupon he killed himself.
+Publius Quinctilius Varus (46 BC or before – September AD 9) was a Roman general and politician.
+Serving under Augustus, the founder of the Roman Empire, he is generally remembered for having lost three Roman legions in the Battle of the Teutoburg Forest and subsequently committing suicide to avoid capture (and inevitable execution) and shameful reproach.
+Varus's defeat to the Germanic tribes led by Arminius is considered to be one of the most important events in European history, as it dissuaded the Romans from further expanding into Germania and thus prevented the Romanization of the Germanic peoples to the east of the Rhine.

-Background and early career
+Early life and family

-Although he was a patrician by birth, his family, the Quinctilii Vari, had long been impoverished and was unimportant; Ronald Syme notes, "The sole and last consul of that family", Sextus Quinctilius, "had been two years antecedent to the Decemvirs" (i.e. 453 BC).
+Although he was a patrician by birth, Varus's family, the Quinctilii Vari, had long been impoverished and was unimportant; Ronald Syme notes, "The sole and last consul of that family", Sextus Quinctilius, "had been two years antecedent to the Decemvirs" (i.e., 453 BC).
 His father, Sextus Quinctilius Varus, was a senator who had served as a quaestor in 49 BC.
 This Sextus aligned with the Senatorial Party in the civil war against Julius Caesar.
 Although Sextus survived the defeat, it is unknown whether he was involved in the assassination of Julius Caesar.
-Sextus committed suicide after the Battle of Philippi in 42 BC.
+Sextus killed himself after the Battle of Philippi in 42 BC.
 The mother of Varus is unknown; Syme notes that "no relatives on either side of the family can be discovered or surmised."

 Varus had three sisters, all named Quinctilia.
 They were probably all younger based on when they started having children, so it seems likely he was born at least four years before his father's suicide.
 The fact that they had advantageous marriages indicates someone was involved in their upbringing.
 One sister married Publius Cornelius Dolabella, consul of 35 BC; another married Sextus Appuleius, consul of 29 BC; and the third married Lucius Nonius Asprenas, son of the consul of 36 BC.

-Despite Varus’ father's political allegiances, he became a supporter of Julius Caesar's heir, Octavian.
-When Marcus Vipsanius Agrippa died in early 12 BC, Varus delivered the funeral eulogy alongside the future emperor Tiberius.
-With his political career thus boosted, he was elected consul in 13 BC as the colleague of Tiberius.